Driving Learning and Development Through Themes

 Thematic learning has the potential to play a huge role in learning and development (L&D) efforts.
 One way which you can incorporate themes into your company’s L&D programs is through crafting lessons around a certain topic over a period of time, say, three months.
 The end-goal is to achieve repetition, the first principle of learning which deepens the engagement process and speeds up the transition of a skill from the conscious to the subconscious mind.

 To maximize the effectiveness of thematic learning, employers should select themes that are relevant and current to their company’s or employees’ development.
 A common theme that has been gaining traction in L&D of late is that of leadership, more specifically, getting people leaders to take an active role in employee development.
 This is because empowering people leaders to help employees on their continuous learning journey is rapidly becoming a priority.
 The statistics tell it all: nearly three-quarters (74%) of employees who felt empowered to take charge of their own careers say that their manager provides coaching and supports their development.

 However, thematic learning does not necessarily mean that there can be no variation in instruction.
 Employers are highly encouraged to change the type of learning method to ensure that employees remain engaged throughout.
 Typical training delivery methods include instructor-led training, virtual classrooms and digital learning.

 There can be no doubt that thematic learning is here to stay for the foreseeable future.
-By organising material in a structured manner that makes it easily digestible for both beginners and advanced learners alike, thematic learning may just hold the key to the future of learning and development.
+By organizing material in a structured manner that makes it easily digestible for both beginners and advanced learners alike, thematic learning may just hold the key to the future of learning and development.
 Don’t believe us?
-Ask yourself what exactly it was about your favourite timeless advertising campaign or National Day song that left an indelible mark on you even till today.
+Ask yourself what exactly it was about your favorite timeless advertising campaign or National Day song that left an indelible mark on you even till today.